 Despite the silly name, GrooveShark is a music streaming service that should be taken seriously.
 It’s basically Spotify within a browser window.
 You pick the music and it streams over the internet to you, anywhere in the world.
 I don’t use that Spotify comparison lightly.
 GrooveShark impresses with its smooth interface and beautiful graphics.
 When you use it, picking songs feels easy and effortless.
 That’s probably the single overriding philosophy behind GrooveShark: make everything easy.

 Want to set up a playlist to provide a soundtrack to your web browsing?
 No problem.
 GS lets you queue songs up for playing in the smoothest, easiest format I’ve ever seen.
 The songs are visually represented as rectangles.
 Queuing songs is as easy as drag and drop.
 The music itself is superb.
 Going back to the Spotify comparison, GrooveShark presents stellar audio quality that sounds just like the real thing.
 The library also matches Spotify’s completeness.
 Hell, GS even managed to snag a couple iTunes exclusive songs.
-I’m not sure how that works, but either way it’s pretty cool.
+I’m not sure how that works, but either way, it’s pretty cool.
 Spotify is still my favorite source for free music, but GrooveShark is its equal.
 The audio quality, free listening (seriously, you don’t even need an account), and smooth interface make it easily the best choice for international listeners.
-If you’re looking on the US and Europe with jealousy at Spotify, be jealous no more.
+If you’re looking to the US and Europe with jealousy at Spotify, be jealous no more.
 GrooveShark is just as good.

 You can read about downloading music from Grooveshark using GrooveDown and Check out WinGrooves, which is the is the best desktop player for Grooveshark.

 OK… this is a weird one.
 Unlike every other music service on this list, Jamendo shuns all popular and/or known music.
 Instead, it offers a sizeable library of unknown artists.
 I didn’t recognize a single name anywhere on Jamendo.
 The cool part is that because these bands are so obscure, they’re willing to let you download their music for free.
 Streaming and downloading everything on Jamendo is perfectly legal as the artists upload their music under the Creative Commons license.
-So not only can you download it for free, it’s also cool to use it in your own work.
+So not only can you download it for free, but it’s also cool to use it in your own work.
 They even have support for downloading their music via torrents, something that every other music service is trying to avoid.
 Jamendo was really weird, but kind of cool in its own way.
 In the time I spent on their site, I discovered several new bands who all seemed fairly talented.
 If you enjoy digging to find new bands to dig, Jamendo is the best choice available.

 This was probably the coolest music service I found… it’s definitely the most innovative.
 Instead of searching for a specific artist or genre, you select your mood from a scaled chart.
-Musicovery then plays you songs based on how you feel.
+Musicovery then plays your songs based on how you feel.
 It’s really bizarre, but I liked it a lot.
 The mood matching is dead on.
 Pick a mood that’s between quiet and serious and you get Modest Mouse and Death Cab For Cutie.
 Pick happy and energetic and you get Blink-182.
-It’s accurate, if nothing else.
+It’s accurate if nothing else.
 The only problem I encountered with Musicovery is its variability.
 Since you don’t have control over the artist, you get some weird selections.
 Within one playthrough I heard Nat King Cole, the Bee Gees, and “Crazy Frog.”
 Those are not my favorite bands in the world, to say the least.
 Where internet radio stations like Pandora err by giving you too much of the same, Musicovery errs by giving too much variety.
 You’re bound to encounter something distasteful with Musicovery.
 That and a laggy interface are my two qualms about the service.
-If nothing else, check out Musicovery because you’re not likely to see something that cool anywhere else.
-Points for originiality, Musicovery.
+If nothing else, check out Musicovery because you’re not likely to see something that cools anywhere else.
+Points for originality, Musicovery.

 Unfortunately, Deezer is not available in the United States so I was unable to review it.
-However, it appears to be a similar to Spotify if their official website is anything to go by.
+However, it appears to be similar to Spotify if their official website is anything to go by.
 If you’re in Europe, give Deezer a shot and let us know how it went in the comments.

 One of the latest and greatest innovations in the music business, internet radio is an easy way to discover new bands that you’re statistically likely to like.
 The idea itself is brilliant.
 Search for an artist and internet radio will play songs by them, along with songs by bands similar to the original band.
 If you search for Arcade Fire, internet radio plays them, Band of Horses, and The Shins.
 It’s a great way to discover bands similar to what you already prefer.

 This is a bit of an odd service in comparison to Pandora.
 Last.fm is a step forward in some ways and a step backward in others.
 At its core, it’s the same thing as Pandora.
 Input an artist, song, or genre and Last.fm will play you music from that artist and ones just like him.
 The service differentiates itself from Pandora by being a bit classier.
 Last.fm doesn’t sink to the level of punitive skip limits like its more famous older brother.
 Listening to internet radio is (mostly) ad-free and unencumbered.
 On the other hand, Last.fm disappoints in its limitations on free users.
 Pandora has a free app for almost every device ever made.
 Last, on the other hand, doesn’t let you listen on a mobile device without a premium account.
 I understand that they’ve got to make money, but no mobile listening still kind of sucks.
 My father is a big Pandora fan precisely because he can take it with him on car trips.
 Still, if you’re listening on PC then Last.fm is an excellent choice for internet radio.
 No skip limits, minimal commercials, and a classy user interface make Last worth the visit.
-Available for free in the United States, United Kingdom, and Germany.
+Available for free in the United States, the United Kingdom, and Germany.
 Users in other countries can enjoy a limited trial only.
-But with a paid subscription of just $3 per month – Last.fm is a service you can easily afford, especially since they have almost an unlimited choice of music.
+But with a paid subscription of just $3 per month – the Last.fm is a service you can easily afford, especially since they have almost an unlimited choice of music.
 But there is a way around this.
 Playing music from Last.fm whether you are in the US or outside is quite easy if you use the Last.fm Chrome Music Player.
 There are no restrictions on the number of songs or the time for which you can listen to music.
 And since it’s Last.fm you almost have an infinite choice of songs to listen to.

 Slacker is yet another internet radio service.
 The basic service is the same as usual: input an artist, song, or genre and it will play similar music.
-However, Slacker has a couple standout qualities that help elevate it above being just another Pandora clone.
+However, Slacker has a couple of standout qualities that help elevate it above being just another Pandora clone.
 For one thing, availability.
 Slacker is much more generous in that it’s available overseas and not just the United States.
 It also has an incredibly cool mobile app.
 Slacker Mobile (iOS and Android) lets you cache internet radio stations for offline listening.
-Not only is that incredibly cool, it’s a godsend for trips where you might be out of range of 3G (airplane, boat, Wisconsin).
+Not only is that incredibly cool, but it’s also a godsend for trips where you might be out of range of 3G (airplane, boat, Wisconsin).
 The free version of Slacker is adorned with the usual detritus of a free music service: the occasional ad will interrupt your listening and banner ads are everywhere.
 The ever-dastardly skip limit returns in Slacker as well.
 Still, Slacker is probably my favorite internet radio service if only because of its innovative mobile app.
 Plus, if you’re not American, this is your best bet.
 Why these internet radio companies insist on being US-only still baffles me.
 Honorable Mention: Tune In Radio.
 This is another excellent option for listening to Radio Music from across the world.
 Read more about Tune in Radio and how it works.
-It’s has ad-supported free version as well as paid versions with no ads and additional features.
+It has an ad-supported free version as well as paid versions with no ads and additional features.
 That’s about it for this guide.
 Where do you get your music from?
 Did we miss out on any major music services?
 Share your thoughts and suggestions below.
 This guide was originally written on Oct 12 – 2011.
 Updated with new information on March – 21 – 2012.
 Updated again on April 4, 2013.